 The aquaponics system at The GrowHaus serves as a model that has been replicated in community centers, schools, places of worship, correctional facilities, housing developments, and other locations.
 Skills gained through construction and maintenance, and educational training can be used in many of these locations to increase local food production in Denver and around the world.

 Aquaponics classes are offered throughout the year at The GrowHaus.
 Additional information about Aquaponics Training Courses and System Builds can be found on the Colorado Aquaponics website.

 Our Mushroom Farm has been fully operational since late 2015, and produces beautiful, all natural mushrooms for local community members, markets, and Denver area restaurants.
 Utilizing vertical space and designs, this "micro-farm" has a footprint of only 200 square feet!
 Our indoor fruting chamber carefully controls humidity, temperature and gas exchange to produce a steady supply of protein rich and nutrient dense mushrooms year round, while seasonal varieties keep families and chefs excited with unique colors and flavors.

 Seedling Start Nursery

 Roots to Health, the seedling start nursery, started in 2015 as an educational program at The GrowHaus.
-This year, it is a fledgling business with three neighborhood community members hired.
+This year, it is a fledgling business .
 The aim of Roots to Health is to provide heritage, organic, and non-GMO seedlings to Denver residents to establish their healthy gardens.
 This year, we will also be offering unique medicinal herb seedlings not typically available elsewhere in Denver.